oracle-livelabs/apex/online-book-store-app/14-razorpay-payement-integration/14-razorpay-payement-integration.md

             - Item: **P17\_RAZORPAY\_ORDER\_ID**

-22. Navigate back to the Rendering tab and select **Page 17:Shopping Cart**
+23. Navigate back to the Rendering tab and select **Page 17:Shopping Cart**

-23. In the property editor, enter/select the following:
+24. In the property editor, enter/select the following:

-    - Under JavaScript:

-        - File URLs: Copy and Paste the below code
+    - Under JavaScript > File URLs: Copy and Paste the below code

         ```
         <copy>